Cozy Mystery, Joss Miller Mysteries

 But I couldn’t breathe.

-The smell of coffee, usually so comforting, now seemed overwhelming.
+The smell of coffee, usually so comforting, overwhelmed me.

 Me running.